microsoft/OnDemandMLflowTrainAndServe/training/README.md

 # Training Service

-Training Service is responsible to communicate with a third party service to train a new ML model.
+The training service is responsible to communicate with a third party service to train a new ML model.
 In our case, we are using Azure Databricks.
-Using other third party will require an implementation change for the training service.
+Using other third party will require an implementation change in this service, however the other parts of the system should remain the same.

 ## Request Flows

-### New Training request
+### New Training Request

-New requests for training are treated with the following steps:
+New requests for training are going through the following steps:

-1. A new request (POST) for a training is coming with the following data structure in the body:
+1. A new request (POST) for training includes the following body:

     ```json
     {